Key takeaways

 How long does Tianmen Mountain take?

-Allow a full day: the cable car ride alone is about 30 minutes each way (7.5 km).
-Add 2-3 hours on the summit for the glass skywalks, the Tianmen cave (天门洞) and the 999-step stairway, the cliff-side boardwalks and the summit meadows.
-The shuttle bus descent on the 99-bend Tongtian Avenue takes about 40 minutes to an hour depending on stops.
+Allow a full day.
+The city cableway (a 7,455 m line — during the rebuild you ride its lower section to the mid-station) plus the 99-bend shuttle gets you up; the Tianmen-cave express cableway takes ~6–8 minutes.
+Add 2-3 hours on the summit for the glass skywalks, the Tianmen cave (天门洞) and the 999 steps, the cliff-side boardwalks and the summit meadows, plus the through-mountain escalators between the cave and the top.
+The 99-bend Tongtian Avenue shuttle leg takes ~40–60 minutes.
 Total including travel from Zhangjiajie city: 7-9 hours.
-A half-day visit is technically possible (cable car up, cave + one skywalk, shuttle down) but feels rushed.
+A half-day is technically possible (up one way, the cave and one skywalk, down the other) but feels rushed.

 What is the Tianmen cave (天门洞, Heaven's Gate)?

 The Tianmen cave (天门洞) is a large natural arch through the cliff face at approximately 1,300 m elevation — the defining feature of the mountain.
 The name means "Heaven's Gate" (天门, tiān mén).
 The opening is roughly 131.5 m high and 57 m wide, large enough to be visible from the city below.
-It is reached either by climbing the 999-step stairway (the "Stairway to Heaven") from the upper cable-car terminus, or by taking cliff escalators that run alongside the steps.
+It is reached from the Tianmen Cave plaza — either by climbing the 999-step "Stairway to Heaven" (free) or by the paid 5-stage escalators inside the cliff (¥32, up only); from the summit above, the free 7-section through-mountain escalators connect back down to the cave.
 The number 999 is symbolic — in Chinese numerology, 9 (jiǔ) sounds like "eternity/longevity" (久).
-Most visitors do the escalators up and walk some of the stairs down, or vice versa.
+With the upper cableway under rebuild since November 2025, every route reaches the summit this way, via the cave plaza and the escalators.

 Are the glass skywalks at Tianmen Mountain safe?